Bort-Millipede/PocketCHIP_hcx/README.md

 ### Wireless Driver

 The `88XXau_v5.6.4.2_35491.20191025_4.4.13-ntc-mlc.pocketchip.gz` file referenced below is available in [Releases](https://github.com/Bort-Millipede/PocketCHIP_hcx/releases).
-This file must first be copied to the PocketCHIP device.
+This file must be copied to the PocketCHIP device.

 Execute the following commands to install the wireless driver (loadable kernel module) to the correct directory and regenerate the system's list of kernel module dependencies (replace `/path/to/` with path to the **88XXau_v5.6.4.2_35491.20191025_4.4.13-ntc-mlc.pocketchip.gz** file).